-- Historical building, also known as Tiffany-Leonard House, built in 1832 - · Large Executive Offices with Elegant Finishes and High Ceilings - Large Open Concept Cubicle Areas
+- Historical building, also known as Tiffany-Leonard House, built in 1832

+- Large Executive Offices with Elegant

+Finishes and High Ceilings

+- Large Open Concept Cubicle Areas

-- Listing price: \$550,000 • Building size: 9,536 SF - Lot size: 13,939 SF - Loading docks: (1) tailgate height • Basement: partial | Unfinished
+- Listing price: \$550,000

+- Building size: 9,536 SF

+- Lot size: 13,939 SF

+- Loading docks: (1) tailgate height

+- Basement: partial | Unfinished

-JAMES GLICKMAN 508-769-5007 jglickman@glickmankovago.com
+JAMES GLICKMAN Principal 508-769-5007 jglickman@glickmankovago.com

-JONAH D. GLICKMAN
+JONAH D. GLICKMAN Vice President 508-868-3765 jdglickman@glickmankovago.com

-508-868-3765 jdglickman@glickmankovago.com

-www.VillagerNewspapers.com

-VILLAGER NEWSPAPERS Friday, June 27, 2025 • A9

 Three centuries of the 4th

-Park,

-Splendid
+National

+Maritime

 Gertrude Chandler Warner Boxcar now open for the season: The Boxcar is open every Saturday & Sunday from May through October from 11 a.m. to 4 p.m.
-For tours, call 860-207-6044.
+For special tours, call 860-207-6044.

-special AT 300Since MARGARET Killingly cel-WEAVER ebrates the

-Fourth of July this evening with its Red, White, and Blue festivities and fireworks at Owen Bell Park, I thought I would look for tidbits about Fourth of July celebrations and ads from past years.
+Since Killingly celebrates the Fourth of July

+this evening with its Red, White, and Blue festivities and fireworks at Owen Bell Park, I thought I would look for tidbits about Fourth of July celebrations and ads from past years.
 I turned to the Windham Transcripts County at the Killingly Public Library website (killinglypl.org).
 Will you be eating hamburgers and hot dogs?
 Chicken BBQ?
 Davis & Burton Market was advertising "spring lamb and peas, lettuce, beets, carrots, new turnips, new potatoes, and watermelons on ice.
 Remember they deliver orders.
 Leave your orders early."
 (WCT, July 2, 1903, p.
 7).
 I chuckle when I see "peas."
-For years when my husband was alive, we planted

-peas in the garden.
+For years when my husband was alive, we planted peas in the garden.
 It

+seemed no matter

+KILLINGLY AT 300

+MARGARET

+WEAVER

+how he staggered the plantings, the peas seemed to come around the Fourth of July.
+We spent many holidays shelling and freezing them.
+That

-KILLINGLY (1903)vear Wildwood Park was to be the site of major festivities for the "Hon. holiday.
-Joseph Barbour of Hartford will That deliver a Fourth of July oration at Wildwood Park at 10:30 a.m. on the 4th of July.
+(1903) vear Wildwood Park was to be the site of major festivities for the "Hon. holiday.
+Joseph Barbour of Hartford will

+deliver a Fourth of July oration at Wildwood Park at 10:30 a.m. on the 4th of July.
 This address will be the magnet that will attract thousands of people, as Mr. Barbour is... one of the leading orators of New England."
 (Ibid.)

 I learned that Danielson had a Fourth of July parade in 1962 from several tidbits in the South Killingly column by Mrs. Henry Eldridge.
 She noted that both the 4-H Galloping Ghosts and 4-H Top Hands marched in the parade.
 Perhaps vou were one of the marchers.
-I didn't see any other write-up about the parade route or when it was held. ( WCT, July 12, 1962, p.
+I didn't see any other write-up about the parade route or when it was held.

+(WCT, July 12, 1962, p.
+7).